dstore-dbap/LumberMill/docs/source/modules/input.rst

 lists: Name of redis lists to subscribe to.
 server: Redis server to connect to.
 port: Port redis server is listening on.
+batch_size: Number of events to return from redis list.
 db: Redis db.
 password: Redis password.
 timeout: Timeout in seconds.